capnproto/capnproto/doc/_posts/2015-03-02-security-advisory-and-integer-overflow-protection.md

 I switched Cap'n Proto's core pointer validation code (`capnp/layout.c++`) over to `Guarded`.
 In the process, I found:

 * Several overflows that could be triggered by the application calling methods with invalid parameters, but not by a remote attacker providing invalid message data.
 We will change the code to check these in the future, but they are not critical security problems.
-* The overflow that Ben had already reported, fixed in [fabd69c](https://github.com/sandstorm-io/capnproto/commit/fabd69cbb92ca24c91bef4c778206be3d5b97100).
+* The overflow that Ben had already reported ([2014-03-02-0](https://github.com/sandstorm-io/capnproto/tree/master/security-advisories/2014-03-02-0-c++-integer-overflow.md)).
 I had intentionally left this unfixed during my analysis to verify that `Guarded` would catch it.
-* One otherwise-undiscovered integer underflow, fixed in commit [93fcd82](https://github.com/sandstorm-io/capnproto/commit/93fcd82bfadf1f402c068454241a22366cad254d).
+* One otherwise-undiscovered integer underflow ([2014-03-02-1](https://github.com/sandstorm-io/capnproto/tree/master/security-advisories/2014-03-02-1-c++-integer-underflow.md)).

 Based on these results, I conclude that `Guarded` is in fact effective at finding overflow bugs, and that such bugs are thankfully _not_ endemic in Cap'n Proto's code.

 With that said, it does not seem practical to change every integer throughout the Cap'n Proto codebase to use `Guarded` -- using it in the API would create too much confusion and cognitive overhead for users, and would force application code to be more verbose.
-Therefore, this approach unfortunately will not be able to find all integer overflows throughout the library.
+Therefore, this approach unfortunately will not be able to find all integer overflows throughout the entire library, but fortunately the most sensitive parts are covered in `layout.c++`.

 ### Why don't programming languages do this?